eimcharles/CarBookingSystem/README.md

 - ✅ Make use of **dependency injection** to ensure decoupled components.
 - ✅ Makes use of **exception handling** for custom exceptions.
 - ✅ Makes use of **arrays** for storing all data.
-- ✅ Makes uses of **defensive copying** for all data access objects.
+- ✅ Makes use of **defensive copying** for all data access objects.
-- ✅ Makes uses **interfaces** for dependency inversion for data access objects.
+- ✅ Makes use of **interfaces** for dependency inversion for data access objects.
 - 🚫 **Release 1 Demo - Coming soon!**

 ### Release 1 Features: